zauberware/rails-devise-graphql/README.md

 ### 7. Testing

-TBD: rspec?
+We are using the wonderful framework [rspec](https://github.com/rspec/rspec).
+The testsuit also uses [factory_bot_rails](https://github.com/thoughtbot/factory_bot_rails) for fixtures.

+Run `rspec spec`

 ### 8. Deployment
 The project runs on every webhoster with ruby installed.
-The current demo was deployed to an heroku dyno with a Postgresql database as the only resource.
+The only dependency is a PostgreSQL database.
+Create a block `production:` in the`config/database.yml` for your connection.

+#### Heroku

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/zauberware/rails-devise-graphql)

+Choose the one click installer or push a clone of this repo to heroku by yourself.
+We added a `Profile` to the project and heroku run the `release:` statement after deploying a new version.
+Heroku will automatically set the db settings for your project, so there is nothing to do in `config/database.yml`.

 **Make sure all ENV vars are set and the database settings are valid.**